Frijol/climate-change/GLOSSARY.md

 ## TERA
 tribal energy resource agreement, which occurs between a tribe and the Secretary of the Interior.
 Required for natives to get rights of self-determination from ITEDSA, absolves the federal government of any losses occurring from the energy project decisions

+## three-phase
+in an electric power system, having at least three conductors carrying AC voltages that are offset in time by 1/3 the period, the most common type of generator in the electrical grid

 ## tidal barrage
 a tidal power generator that is essentially a hydroelectric dam: open for inflow, close & run generator on outflow (possible to generate power in both directions) [Maehlum]